benknight135/thirty-knights/api/data/posts/day6.md

 ## 19:09
 ### Battle to rest

 I hadn’t quite appreciate how far away the hostel was from the station.
 It took nearly 50mins to walk there.
 I could have taken public transport or a taxi but doing that in a city I am completely unfamiliar with and a language I don’t know at all was a very scary concept to me!
 I battled my through the busy city and eventually made it to the New Generation hostel.
 And most importantly a shower and a bed.
+Yet with all the exhaustion, I would do it all again, for that mountain view.

 ![Bed in hostel](https://raw.githubusercontent.com/benknight135/thirty-knights/main/api/data/posts/day6/hostel-bed.jpeg)